-The Customer Reviews page allows you to keep track of every new customer review about your product or business.
+The Customer Reviews page lets you track every new customer review about your product or business.
 This means you now have easy access to identifying buyers who are unhappy with your products or service.

 You can then offer support or relief to customers who leave a star rating lower than four, improving customer satisfaction.

 After resolving the issue, politely ask the customer to update their feedback or remove it from your listings page.
 But don’t pressure or incentivize your customers to modify or remove their negative feedback, as it violates Amazon’s guidelines.